comsci-uwc-isak/unit-1-project-filipo18/README.md

 **Fig. 1** This is first shetch of the system showing main input/output coponets, actions, and software requirements.

 Development
 --------
 **Install program**
-1. Tell user what default path is, offer him option to continue or to change path
-1. Move to install location
-1. Create all necessery folders
-1. Copy scripts from download location

 ```sh
 #!/bin/bash